Nazi Mega Weapons: Fortress Berlin

 In a quest for world domination, the Nazis built some of the biggest and deadliest pieces of military hardware and malevolent technology in history.
 The six-part series Nazi Mega Weapons recounts Germany’s engagement in World War II from a unique perspective, uncovering the engineering secrets of iconic megastructures, telling the stories of the engineers who designed them and revealing how these structures sparked a technological revolution that changed warfare forever.

-A scene from "Atlantic Wall."
-Courtesy of Darlow Smithson Productions
+Courtesy of Darlow Smithson Pr

 With historic footage, recreations of milestone moments and interviews with history, engineering, and military strategy experts, Nazi Mega Weapons recounts the strategic triumphs and wartime blunders of the Third Reich.